 If your mentee goes by another name, find out and use that name when you first meet.
-Don’t state their name like it’s a question, “Christiana Moore?,” instead approach that first meeting like you’ve known them for a while, “Oh Chrissy, it’s so nice to finally meet you.”
+Don’t state their name like it’s a question, “Christiana Moore?” instead approach that first meeting like you’ve known them for a while, “Oh Chrissy, it’s so nice to finally meet you.”
 Keep it casual and friendly, and always make eye contact with a smile.

 Lay some ground rules

 When establishing trust, it is important that both parties are invested in the relationship.
 Take the time to create some ground rules together and make sure your mentee knows these rules apply to you, the mentor, as well.
-It’s important that both parties understand what is expected of them and what they will do for eachother.
+It’s important that both parties understand what is expected of them and what they will do for each other.
 Again, this is a great way to establish a firm foundation of trust.

 - Create a schedule of meeting times (and types) together and give each other two floating “sick days.”
-If something comes up or if someone has an especially challenging day and would like some time to reflect before meeting they can use one of those days to reschedule the meeting with no questions asked.
-You want to make sure you and your mentee are in the right headspace during meetings, building some flexibility into the schedule shows your mentee that you respect and trust their judgment.
+This will prepare if something comes up or if someone has an especially challenging day.
+You or your mentee can use one of those days to reschedule the meeting with no questions asked.
+You want to make sure you and your mentee are in the right headspace during meetings.
+So building some flexibility into the schedule shows your mentee that you respect and trust their judgment.

 - My own personal rule (this one is echoed in my classroom as well), we MUST laugh at least once a meeting.
-As the mentor (and the teacher), I go out of my way to find jokes, songs, memes or break out into a soft shoe tap dance to make others smile.
+As the mentor (and the teacher), I go out of my way to find jokes, songs, memes, or break out into a soft shoe tap dance to make others smile.
 Maybe song and dance isn’t your style, that’s ok, but find something to help lighten and brighten your mentee’s day.

 Set goals together

 Begin by simply asking them, “What do you hope to accomplish?”
 Feel free to qualify the question with more details as befitting to your organization.
 Make sure your mentee knows all their answers don’t have to relate directly to the work environment.
-One of their goals might be to have 100% family only, work free Saturdays and that’s ok!
-With your guidance and their growing experience they will eventually reach that goal.
+One of their goals might be to have 100% family only, work-free Saturdays and that’s ok!
+With your guidance and their growing experience, they will eventually reach that goal.

-If your mentee has a hard time creating goals for themselves, then step in and facilitate the conversation with additional questions (possibly created from that list of checkboxes).
-Show them a list of goals from another mentee, better yet, show them the list of goals you have for yourself as a mentor and discuss how you came to establish that list.
+What if your mentee has a hard time creating goals for themselves?
+Then step in and facilitate the conversation with additional questions (possibly created from that list of checkboxes).
+Show them a list of goals from another mentee.
+Or, better yet, show them the list of goals you have for yourself as a mentor.
+Discuss how you came to establish that list.

 Come prepared to offer resources

 Your resources should always be within easy reach for both of you.
-I always tell my students that the smartest people in the world don’t know all the answers, they just know where to find those answers.
+I always tell my students that the smartest people in the world don’t know all the answers.
+They just know where to find those answers.
 Resources are key to your mentee’s success, they are empowering and help build confidence and independence.

 - Lastly, introduce your mentee to subject matter experts in the office who could become additional resources.
 Invite these potential resources to one of your meetings and allow your mentee to network and freely ask questions.
 Empower your mentee to use their resources.

-Take them out to lunch and simple enjoy each other’s company.
+Take them out to lunch and simply enjoy each other’s company.
 Leave work in the office for 90 minutes.
 If your office does a happy hour, take them and help them network with others.
 Find out about their hobbies and interests and incorporate some of those items into your time together.
 If they love shoes, discuss their progress while you walk to the nearest shoe store and try on some shoes together.
-If they’re a sports fanatic make sure they sign up for the office fantasy football league, or ask them to organize something for the office.
+If they’re a sports fanatic make sure they sign up for the office fantasy football league or ask them to organize something for the office.

 Share your own stories with them.
 Be candid and honest, don’t be afraid to share your mistakes or missteps.
 Those stories go a long way to building trust and your mentee could learn a thing or two from your experiences.
 Take a moment to share the challenges and successes you are experiencing as well, this will help your mentee open up too!
-Share the spotlight, but always return the focus to your mentee and their needs, challenges and successes.
+Share the spotlight, but always return the focus to your mentee and their needs, challenges, and successes.
 Celebrate their successes and invite them to help celebrate your own.